opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 ## Cohort Analysis

-At the time of writing, there are 23 [collections](<[https](https://docs.opensource.observer/docs/how-oso-works/oss-directory/collection)>) in our [OSS Directory](https://github.com/opensource-observer/oss-directory/tree/main/data/collections), with a total of 1506 distinct projects.
+At the time of writing, there are 23 [collections](https://docs.opensource.observer/docs/how-oso-works/oss-directory/collection) in the [OSS Directory](https://github.com/opensource-observer/oss-directory/tree/main/data/collections) we maintain, with a total of 1506 distinct projects.
 Of these, 546 have applied for or received Retro Funding at some point.

 The breakdown of RF projects by cohort is as follows: